line72/usbmdistros/website/content/products/balmog-testimony_of_the_abominable.md

 ---
+actualPrice: $17.00
-title: "Balmog - Testimony of the Abominable"
+album: Testimony of the Abominable
-date: 2021-06-22T16:40:33
-draft: false
-artist: "Balmog"
+artist: Balmog
-album: "Testimony of the Abominable"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:42'
+draft: false
 images:
-    - "/images/covers/balmog-testimony_of_the_abominable.jpg"
+- /images/covers/balmog-testimony_of_the_abominable.jpg
-thumbnailImage: "/images/covers/balmog-testimony_of_the_abominable-thumb.jpg"
-actualPrice: $17.00
 inStock: true
+thumbnailImage: /images/covers/balmog-testimony_of_the_abominable-thumb.jpg
+title: Balmog - Testimony of the Abominable
 ---

 ## Vinyl